brett-olsen/C64U-btn-HAT/README.md

 ```
 <br>

 Here is a list of the button action examples you can use, there are a couple of composite and intelligent functions that I have built ranging from Friday retro fun time like the party_time function, to the incredibly useful intelligent function like next__disk and the handy function turbo_on_off.
-These functions can easily be extended, linked to new API calls, or tied to other services on the C64 Ultimate to do almost anything :)
+These functions can easily be extended, linked to new API calls, or tied to other services on the C64 Ultimate to do almost anything!
+I'll be adding more button functions when time permits, usually writing the functions is easy, just need a bit of time for testing =)
 ```python
 # ======================================================================================================================
 #   BUTTON ACTION EXAMPLES — copy/paste any line as a BUTTON(n)ACTION assignment above.